hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

       ```

    1. Follow the same principle, the code can be run via _gradle_ wrapper or _spark_.
-   1. While the Java Kafka consumer is running, execute a Kafka CLI producer
+   1. While the Java Kafka consumer is running, execute a Kafka producer from command line

       ```bash
       kafka-console-producer --topic test --broker-list localhost:9092